titouangaldo/flash_card_serv/README.md

 apply migration script

 ## run the server
-Use
+Use 'flask run'
-	flask run
 to run the server locally.
-User flask
-	run --host=0.0.0.0
-for it to be publicky available
+Use flask 'run --host=0.0.0.0' for it to be publicky available

 ## flask shell
-Use
-	flask shell
-command to run a python shell with database classes imported.
+Use 'flask shell' command to run a python shell with database classes imported.
-Add the classes you want to be able to access to in the
+Add the classes you want to be able to access to in the	'make_shell_context' function definition in **flask_card_serv.py** file.
-	make_shell_context
-function definition in **flask_card_serv.py** file.